solita/solita.github.com/_posts/2020-06-25-taming-cljs-advanced-compilation.md

 Additionally, if your error goes away after enabling the above-mentioned compiler options, it gives you a hint of a possible name collision problem.
 When there is a problem with a munged variable name colliding with an external variable name, the problem disappears when the munged variable name changes, like what happens when enabling the :pseudo-names option.
-Often, if not fixed properly, the name collision issues can arise and then be magically "fixed" when one adds new code changes and causes changes in munged variable names in the build output.
+Often, if not fixed properly, the name collision issues can arise and then be magically "fixed" when one adds new changes, which in turn causes changes in munged variable names in the build output.
 It is best to eliminate these problems for good.

 ### Sometimes, something funky can happen
 In some rare cases, there might be some advanced compilation issues that are not so easy to avoid.